ogpourya/dnsbro/README.md

 # dnsbro
 DNS proxy for Ubuntu: listens on `127.0.0.1:53` (UDP/TCP), forwards over DoH, ships with systemd helpers.

+> Note: dnsbro is intended to be installed and run as root so it can bind to port 53 and manage the systemd service.
+All setup commands below assume root (use `sudo`).

 ## Quick start (Ubuntu)
 1) Install Go 1.21+ and ensure `$GOBIN` is on your `PATH`.
 2) Get dnsbro: